My role as a dog behaviourist

 - For your peace of mind, I have full public liability and professional indemnity insurance and details can be provided on request.

-- You can be assured of a calm professional approach, combined with all my practical experience gained working as a dog behaviour specialist for 16 years, resolving cases of all conceivable dog behaviour problems.
+- You can be assured of a calm professional approach, combined with all my practical experience gained working as a dog behaviour specialist for nearly 20 years, resolving cases of all conceivable dog behaviour problems.

 - I have a Master’s degree in dog behaviour from Middlesex University (Professional Practice in Canine Behaviour and Psychology).
 2012.

-- I undertake ongoing training courses to ensure I remain up-to-date with current dog training practices.
+- I undertake ongoing training courses to ensure I remain up-to-date with current dog training and behavioural practices.

 - I am a full member of the Canine and Feline Behaviour Association (CFBA), The UK’s leading dog behaviour association.

 - As of 2018, I am now “The Pet Behaviourist” for the UK’s largest and most trusted insurer Petplan, carrying out regular Facebook live clinics with dog behaviour questions and answers.
-I have also had the pleasure of creating a number of dog behaviour and dog training videos with Petplan, which will be released throughout 2018.
+I have also had the pleasure of creating a number of dog behaviour and dog training videos with Petplan, which will be released throughout 2018 and beyond.

 My work as a dog behaviourist usually involves a one or two visit process, working with you in and outside of your home on a one to one basis.